ISS-SOA/hw_fizzbuzz/README.md

 # Mission FizzBuzz

-*Instructions: Either git clone this repo onto your machine, or download as a zip file (see download options on right hand side)*
+*Instructions: Either git clone this repo onto your machine, or download as a zip file (see 'Clone or download' button).
+Do NOT fork this repo!*

 ---

+*The basic Fizz buzz problem is a very popular interview question for programming jobs, to weed out novices.
+The problem seems quite easy, but it can confuse programmers who try to overthink it.*

 Fizz buzz is a simple children’s game where everyone sits in a circle, and each person takes a turn saying numbers in increasing order.
 The rules are: